First of all, let us understand what is Automatic Call Distribution?

 ACD increases the efficiency and productivity of the agents.
 Based on pre-defined algorithms, calls are transferred to the most appropriate agent, hence reducing call transferring time.
 It captures the caller’s information like phone number and area code etc and based on IVR system configurations and agent availability, it routes the call.

 2. Immediate Response

 ACD allows faster response to incoming calls by routing it to the best available agent.
 It increases call response and call handling time, thereby increasing customer satisfaction.
 During high call volume phase, callers can opt for call back option instead of waiting in the queue.
-High-Value callers or VIP callers are routed to the assigned agents, without any delay.
+High-Value callers or VIP callers are routed to the assigned contact center agents, without any delay.

 3. Streamlined Operating Environment